Thatcoderguy123/Speech-Recognition-With-Python/README.md

 # Speech-Recognition-With-Python
 Don't you just hate taking notes on lectures and videos?
 Well, if you do, you came to the right place.
 Here, we convert audio from a .wav file or use your microphone's input to convert it to text.

+BTW THIS WON'T WORK ON MACBOOK's WITH M1 CHIP IN THEM

 To run this, go to terminal and type (one at a time!!!): 'pip3 install kivy', 'pip3 install SpeechRecognition', 'pip3 install filestack-python'
 Then do: 'mkdir github'
 Then: 'cd github'